5.9. Hard decays¶

 By default, the cross sections for all polarization combinations of

-Beside this, user-specified weights can be determined which is described
+Beside this, user-specified cross sections can be produced as described

 in section Custom polarized cross sections.

-Weight names for automatically provided weights have the form
+Weight names for automatically provided cross sections have the form

 in the weight name corresponds to Sherpa’s internal particle ordering

-which can be read off from the ordering in the process printed out
+which can be obtained from the ordering in the process printed out

 5.9.13.1.
 General procedure¶